-The budding computer scientist was accepted to the Great Minds program after submitting a paper on creating more adaptive distributed systems through machine learning techniques.
+The budding computer scientist won a Great Minds internship after submitting a paper on creating more adaptive distributed systems through machine learning techniques.
 “I am currently developing a learning algorithm for a neural network on a graphics card.
 Because it’s quite close to my interests in machine learning and distributed / parallel computing, it has offered me the chance to gain more practical experience in this field.
 The manager with whom I had my phone interview took a direct interest in finding the most suitable project that matched my experience and interests.
 This says a lot about the way IBM values its employees.”

 Asked for her tips for future applicants, Adela-Diana said that confidence is critical.
 “I’ve often seen many talented people who are too self-critical and lack confidence in their own abilities.
 You shouldn’t let that get in the way.
 IBM Research has a strong reputation for finding talented people, so if you are smart and passionate, you have a good chance of being accepted.”

 For Janos Csorba, the Great Minds internship at IBM Research – Haifa surpassed his most optimistic expectations.
 “I can’t believe how much I’m enjoying this position,” the Györ, Hungary, native declared.
 “I didn’t think it would be this great.”

 HungaryA graduate of the Budapest University of Technology and Economics with a B.Sc. and M.Sc. in Computer Science, Janos’s advisor at university originally recommended he apply for the IBM internship.

 "I just finished my Master’s degree a few months ago, so the position here couldn’t have come at a better time.
 It has been a wonderful opportunity to see a great company and experience a different culture.”